 The cinnamon sugar pecans can be made ahead and stored in an airtight container

 Have you started your holiday shopping yet?
-I don’t until after Thanksgiving – but I better starting making a plan.
+I don’t usually start until after Thanksgiving – but I better starting making a plan.
 Thank you so much for stopping by!
 I hope you have a wonderful week!